NVIDIA/warp/docs/installation.rst

 reflected in the Python package.

-If you are cloning from Windows, please first ensure that you have enabled “Developer Mode” in Windows settings and symlinks in git:
+If you are cloning from Windows, please first ensure that you have enabled “Developer Mode” in Windows settings and symlinks in Git:

 .. code-block:: sh